graffiti75/graffiti75/README.md

 |---------|---------|
 | [![ThousandsSeparator](https://raw.githubusercontent.com/graffiti75/ThousandsSeparator/refs/heads/master/videos/video.gif)](https://github.com/graffiti75/ThousandsSeparator) | <img width="324" height="702" src="https://raw.githubusercontent.com/graffiti75/MarsWeatherCard/refs/heads/master/images/image.png" alt="Mars Weather Card showcase image" > |

+- [VintageRockRadio](https://github.com/graffiti75/VintageRadioRockiOS): This application brings you a curated collection of classic hits from the 50s, 60s, 70s, 80s, 90s, and 2000s.
 - [EggBasketCollection](https://github.com/graffiti75/EggBasketCollection): A native Android app (using Kotlin and Jetpack Compose).
 A drag-and-drop interface where users move eggs into a designated basket "hot zone".
 Upon successful drops, the basket image should update to reflect progress.
 Encourage good drops and discourage misses with visual and animated feedback.
 - [GravityTilt](https://github.com/graffiti75/GravityTilt): A native Android app (using Kotlin and Jetpack Compose) where an animation flips a Spacecraft X and Y axis using device's accelerometer.
 - [SpacecraftFlipCards](https://github.com/graffiti75/SpacecraftFlipCards): A Jetpack Compose UI Component where an animation flips a Spacecraft Card in Y axis.
 Created using Jetpack Compose, Android, and Kotlin language.